Group of volunteers taking a photo of themselves.

 Websites provide an opportunity to publicise your branch or group to a wide audience, most of who will have specifically searched for local information.

-You have the opportunity to host a webpage within this site, or hosting your own externally.
+You have the opportunity to host a webpage within this site, or host your own externally.

 • Getting started (Setting up your new webpage editing account and guidance on how to update your page)